PlugNPush/ProjectCapstoneAWS/README.md

 ### Questions:

 - What actions does the policy allow?

+The policy allows to run and start instances of type t2.micro and t2.small.
+It denies the action for all other instance types.

 - Say that the policy included an additional statement object, like this **example:**

 ```json